gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 |      ||      ||      |                           |  6  |
 |______||______||______|                           |_____|
 ```
-In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a high 1/2 data bit and consequently attempts to receive a response.
+In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a high 1/2 data bit and consequently attempts to receive a response for up to twice the maximum expected latency.
 The receiver must synchronize to the falling edge of the last high bit and, in order to avoid false positives in case of collision, must transmit its response prepended with an additional synchronization pad.
 If the response is not transmitted or not received the transmitter continues to keep busy the medium up to the response timeout.
 ```cpp
 Transmission end               Keep busy            Response
  ______  ______  ______   _   _   _   _   _   _ ____ _____